yuanzhubi/call_in_stack/README.md

 Call a function in a new stack that allocated anywhere.
 Do not be afraid of stack limit in your coroutines!
 Try to make your stack shareable between all coroutines!

+Attention!
+It is not a coroutine library, but a library to help your stackful coroutine work more effeicently in memory cost.

 ```bash
 #include "call_in_stack.h"
 char buffer[4096];